Shved15/python-all-interview-questions/questions.md

 When a hash function returns the same answer for different data.

-### Where search will be faster, and where search and why: dict, list, set, tuple
+### Where search will be faster, and where enumeration and why: dict, list, set, tuple

 The lookup will be faster in dict and set because they are hash tables and element access takes O(1).
 For list and tuple, the search will be performed in O(n) on average.